 This isn’t a different technique to earn, just another angle.
 The term Mommy blogger often applies to the blogs that stay-at-home moms run.
 The site Wellness Mama is one example and there are hundreds of other ones out there.

 Mommy blogs all have their own approaches, but most focus on multiple aspects of motherhood.
-This might include children’s clothes and toys, along with baby products.
-Other areas include food, essential oils and natural home products.
+This might include children’s clothes, toys, and books, along with baby products.
+Other areas include food, essential oils, and natural home products.

 The cool thing about this idea is that you get to focus on the parts of your life that matter the most to you.
 You’re also not just limited to a single type of product.
 So, if you did affiliate marketing, you might promote products in some of those categories or even all of them.